|

 A big piece of this is understanding how to make your book and its topic relevant to the press.

 It comes easily for some, not so much for others.
-For the most part, it requires paying attention to topics covered by the press and the sources they use for information.
+For the most part, becoming relevant and interesting requires paying attention to topics covered by the press and the sources they use for information.

 Here are five tips that will help you become one of those sources.